hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 also provides an amazing experience when working with it.

 <br/>
 Simply put, you sign up, link up your Dropbox folder.
-It creates a folder for you with a manuscript subfolder where you write your chapters using markdown.
+It creates a folder for you with a manuscript subfolder where you write your chapters using Markdown.
 Once you're done you publish your book and put it up for sale!

 <br/>